kalkuteminal/Animation-DNA/04-Glossary.md

 **Rendering** — is a conversion of vector data to a raster images.

-**Publishing** — is a process of entering particular information to FTrack database with a help of [FTrack Python API](http://ftrack.rtd.ftrack.com/en/3.3.1/developing/index.html).
+**Publishing** — is a process of recording necessary data to FTrack database with a help of [Animation DNA tools](03-Tools) using [FTrack Python API](http://ftrack.rtd.ftrack.com/en/3.3.1/developing/index.html)

 **Shot** — is a part of a film between two cuts.